Inference on LATEs with covariates: Saturated instrumental variable estimation

-\crefrange{ass:IV}{ass:large_sample} allow for the inference on the weighted average of LATEs in \eqref{eq:param_interest} in a wide range of empirically relevant settings.
+Assumptions \ref{ass:IV} to \ref{ass:large_sample} allow for the inference on the weighted average of LATEs in \eqref{eq:param_interest} in a wide range of empirically relevant settings.
 First, the treatment effects $Y_i(1)-Y_i(0)$ are allowed to be heterogeneous across all $i$.
 It follows that treatment effects may vary across the covariate groups defined by the elements of $\mathbb{X}$, and hence SIVE identifies a weighted average of potentially heterogeneous conditional treatment effects.
 This is in line with the LATE identification literature.
 Note that the literature on inference in IV models often assumes that the data satisfies a model along the lines of

 in which the treatment effect of $T_i$ on $Y_i$ is modelled with $\beta$ which is specified to be homogeneous.
 Since we conduct inference with saturated instruments and covariates, no parametric assumptions or a model specification is required.